3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

     - It then adds a delay of 5 seconds using `time.sleep(5)`
   - *user_fills_information*
     - The `@when` decorator, represents the action of the user filling in their information
-    - It finds elements on the page with the IDs "signupUsername" and "signupEmail" and enters values into them
+    - It finds elements on the page with the IDs "signupUsername", "signupEmailaddress", "signupPassword", "signupConfirmPassword" and enters values into them
-    - It adds delays of 5 seconds between actions
+    - It adds delays of 2 seconds between actions
+    - It uses the `Screenshot` class to capture a screenshot and display it using PIL
   - *click_register*
     - The `@when` decorator, represents the action of the user clicking the "Register" button
-    - It finds an element on the page with the ID "submit-button" and clicks on it
+    - It finds an element on the page with the ID "signupSubmit" and clicks on it
   - *user_login*
     - The `@then` decorator, represents the expected outcome of the test, where the user should be logged in
     - It navigates to the login page using `context.driver.get()`